-William D. Gilbride Jr. is an accomplished business attorney, and shareholder in the firm, who has built a solid reputation resolving disputes before they reach a courtroom.
+William D. Gilbride Jr. is an accomplished business attorney who has built a solid reputation resolving disputes before they reach a courtroom.
 He also is a seasoned litigator who has tried many cases in state and federal courts over business, contract, real estate and other matters.

 Mr. Gilbride provides expert counsel regarding contracts, business and corporate law, real estate law, dispute avoidance and resolution, non-compete agreements, business torts, and zoning and land use law.
 He also handles patent, trademark and trade secret litigation.

-Mr. Gilbride joined Abbott Nicholson as a partner in 1989.
-He is a former managing partner of the firm and currently serves on its board of directors.
+Mr. Gilbride joined Abbott Nicholson in 1989 and is a former shareholder and managing partner of the firm.

 He was admitted to the Michigan bar and the federal bar for the U.S. District Court-Eastern District of Michigan in 1984, the U.S. Sixth Circuit Court of Appeals, and U.S. Tax Court in 1986.